 Computes and applies a logarithmic scale to the current image.

-This command lists files and diretories in the working directory.
+Lists files and directories in the working directory.

 Rotates the image around a vertical axis.